daBOB/xstream-tui/docs/project-roadmap.md

 ## Executive Overview

 All 6 implementation phases are complete as of 2025-12-14.
-The xstream-tui project has delivered a fully-functional cross-platform IPTV terminal UI with Xtream Codes API integration, mpv playback, and production-ready Polish.
+The xstream-tui project has delivered a fully-functional cross-platform IPTV terminal UI with Xtream Codes API integration, mpv playback, production-ready Polish, AND a new download queue feature with single concurrent download support.

-**Current Version:** v1.0.0 (Ready for Release) **Project Status:** COMPLETE ✅
+**Current Version:** v1.0.0+ (Download Queue Feature) **Project Status:** FEATURE COMPLETE ✅ + Post-Release Enhancements

 ---